rackerlabs/support-how-to/content/rpc-openstack/installing-and-testing-cinder-in-your-rackspace-private-cloud-lab-environment.md

 releases with minor adjustments.
 I&rsquo;m using a single NIC / network configuration for all services.

-You may also notice that instead of using the &ldquo;all-in-one&rdquo; role I specify roles individually.
-The reason I do this is because the &ldquo;all-in-one&rdquo; role defaults to nova-network, does not contain heat, and only installs the cinder-scheduler and cinder-api components (not cinder-volume).
+You may also notice that instead of using the "all-in-one" role I specify roles individually.
+The reason I do this is because the "all-in-one" role defaults to nova-network, does not contain heat, and only installs the cinder-scheduler and cinder-api components (not cinder-volume).
 In my case I want to also run cinder-volume on this node and I am specifying neutron, heat and other components as well just for